henrikju/resolve/README.md

-# RESOLVE - A new Bayesian algorithm for aperture synthesis imaging in radio astronomy
+# RESOLVE - A Bayesian algorithm for aperture synthesis imaging in radio astronomy